 If the required drivers are not available in the remote office but available in the local office, the replication process will be initiated.
 The Distribution Server present in the remote office will replicate the drivers from Local Office to Remote Office.
 The driver installation will then be completed.

-To keep the driver details updated in your servers, OS Deployer automatically scans your automatic and manual collections driver repositories present in local and remote offices.
+To keep the driver details updated in your servers, OS Deployer automatically scans your driver repositories present in local and remote offices.
 The local office repository will be scanned every 4 hours whereas the remote office repositories will be scanned every 24 hours.

 OS Deployer also offers the option to manually scan your driver repositories on-demand in two ways:

 The aforementioned strategies will come handy in collecting the drivers and storing them in the repository.
 Post OS deployment, the respective drivers required to boot the computer will automatically be installed.
 Once the booting is done, the missing set of drivers will be scanned and reported to the central server.
-These missing drivers if available in the repository (Both manual and automatic repositories), will be injected to the target computer automatically.
+These missing drivers if available in the repository, will be injected to the target computer automatically.
 If there still drivers missing, those will be reported under the "Missing drivers view".
-You can either search and add the missing drivers from the readily available vendor drivers or to the configured manual repository which can be used for future deployment.
+You can either search and add the missing drivers from the readily available vendor drivers or to the configured driver repository which can be used for future deployment.